garrentmh/100-days-of-code/log.md

 Today's Progress: Using Formik, Practice on refactoring for simplicity, FieldArray, Array, nested Objects, add property in through function and components

 Thoughts: Until today, i didn't realise how much this can help me simplify my code.
 Love the Formik.
 Kudos to CodeEvolution

+***Day 33 March 22 2023***

+Today's Progress: Create my own Formik form without guidance.
+Tested Vite.
+Create reusable component for form, How to Reset, load data, disabling submit.
+All using Formik

+Thoughts: It is a very powerful tool for me to create form using Formik.
+Looking forward tomorrow for more on how to display in dropdown, and connect with other UI library.
+Love Vite.
+Super fast and little transition period to adapt.